FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Conder, Condor, Conter, Condar and others.

-More information is included under the topic Early Condar Notables in all our PDF Extended History products.
+More information is included under the topic Early Condar Notables in all our PDF Extended History products and printed products wherever possible.

 The Condar Family Crest was acquired from the Houseofnames.com archives.
 The Condar Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.